microsoftgraph/microsoft-graph-docs/concepts/webhooks-outlook-authz.md

 When creating a subscription, you can specify a separate notification endpoint using the **lifecycleNotificationUrl** property.
 If you specify the endpoint, all current and future types of lifecycle notifications will be delivered there.
 Otherwise, `subscriptionRemoved` and `missed` notifications will be delivered to the existing **notificationUrl** for all existing subscriptions.

+> [!NOTE]
-> **Note:** At the moment, the **lifecycleNotificationUrl** property can only be set or read using the `beta` version of Microsoft Graph APIs.
+> At the moment, the **lifecycleNotificationUrl** property can only be set or read using the `beta` version of Microsoft Graph APIs.
 However, subscriptions created using `beta` are stored in the same production environment as `v1.0` so you can implement the new Outlook flow described here in addition to your regular usage of `v1.0` with other subscriptions.

 ### Subscription request example